 On average, Sitges sees 310 sunny days per year and mild temperatures in the winter months.
 Even though the water temperatures are cool, you’ll commonly have beach days all winter long.
 A walk on Passeig Maritim, the coastal promenade, is a nice activity after sunbathing.
 The strip is full of boutiques, cafes, and ocean-view bars, many of which are open through the winter.

-On the southern end of the coast at the end of the promenade, you’ll find the picturesque Iglesia de San Bartolomé y Santa Tecla.
+At the end of the promenade, you’ll find the picturesque Iglesia de San Bartolomé y Santa Tecla on the southern end of the coast.
 It’s a charming seaside church that’s open for tours and belongs in any Instagram feed.

 Most people go on a day trip to Toledo, but this incredible historical town has so much to offer.
-With day time temperatures around 12-14C, it’s a great place to go for winter sun in Europe.
-It’s an absolutely beautiful city to get lost in its streets of the old town on sunny days.
+With daytime temperatures around 12-14C, it’s a great place to go for the winter sun in Europe.
+It’s a wonderful city to get lost in its streets of the old town on sunny days.

-Similar to Alicante, you can base yourself in Villajoyosa and explore the nearby towns as a day trips.
+Similar to Alicante, you can base yourself in Villajoyosa and explore the nearby towns as a day trip.

-Cadiz is one of the less touristy cities in Andalucia, which makes it a fantastic place to experience the authentic region and mingle with the locals.
+Cadiz is one of the less touristy cities in Andalucia, making it a fantastic place to experience the authentic region and mingle with the locals.

-In winter, the temperatures in Cadiz remain quite high, warm enough to wear just a t-shirt and even sunbathe during the day in February.
+In winter, Cadiz’s temperatures remain quite high, warm enough to wear just a t-shirt and even sunbathe during the day in February.
 Being located in southern Spain, Cadiz also benefits from an average of 300 sunny days a year, which makes it a desirable place in Spain in winter.

 Whilst the winter holidays are not celebrated with Christmas markets and street celebrations like elsewhere, Cadiz still attracts thousands of visitors for its annual carnival.

-The first carnival of Cadiz was held in the 16th century and since then it became a proper tradition.
-The most famous groups that take place in the parades are the chirigotas, who wear identical costumes and train for the entire year before the carnival.
+Cadiz’s first carnival was held in the 16th century, and since then, it became a proper tradition.
+The most famous groups in the parades are the chirigotas, who wear identical costumes and train for the entire year before the carnival.

-The fortified medieval walls surrounding the intra-muros town Ávila in Spain are said to be among the finest city defenses in the world and are called Murallas.
-Therefore, the first thing to do in Avila should be to take a walk around these walls passing through its arches and gateways for a feel of the historical town.
+The fortified medieval walls surrounding the intra-muros town Ávila in Spain are among the finest city defenses globally and are called Murallas.
+Therefore, the first thing to do in Avila should be to take a walk around these walls passing through its arches and gateways, for a feel of the historical town.

-Since Ávila has the coldest winter and low temperatures among other provincial capital cities.
-So, there are several museums and churches to visit to remain indoors if the weather is too cold.
-The collections at the Museum of Oriental Art include some stunning ivory carvings and metalwork, and a roomful of exotic animals.
+Ávila has the coldest winter and low temperatures among other provincial capital cities.
+There are several museums and churches to visit to remain indoors if the weather is too cold.
+The collections at the Museum of Oriental Art include some stunning ivory carvings and metalwork and a roomful exotic animal.

 Islands to spend winter in Spain